 I can understand that you became worried now.
 Don’t be.
 As long as the percentage of clicks marked as “invalid traffic” by AdSense is low, you don’t need to worry about it.
 We believe that 5% or less invalid traffic is a good rule of thumb if you’re receiving hundreds of clicks per day.
 On the other hand, if you’re starting out and only getting a few clicks a day, the percentage of invalid traffic can be higher without you having to worry about it.

-With the measures listed above, you should be safe against most unintentional causes of invalid traffic, either from accidental clicks or those coming from people that want to support you.
+With the click fraud protection feature in Advanced Ads Pro, you should be safe against most unintentional causes of invalid traffic, either from accidental clicks or those coming from people that want to support you.
 From here on, you should keep focussing on increasing your website’s traffic and run the occasional placement test.

 If you have additional questions then we are happy to help you via email support.